Webinar: What’s the Secret Sauce? 7/25

 Recording link []

 The ZWAC Show is interviewing Baani Behniwal, the Carbon Drawdown Director at The Climate Center! 🌎✨ We’re especially curious about Carbon Capture & Storage (CCS)—a process that involves injecting carbon dioxide into deep underground reservoirs.
 Could this be a real climate solution?
-Has The Climate Center explored its potential?
+Has the Climate Center explored its potential?

 Get the latest insights from Baani and bring your questions!